3dbeb41841bfbfcc24d55143816cf7f1/rails-authorization/README.md

 3. Run 'rails generate devise:install' in the terminal.
 This will install all of the needed components for authentication.
 4. Run 'rails generate devise User' in the terminal.
 This will generate a User model.
 5. Add the line 'has_many :posts' in your 'user.rb' file.
-6. Add the line 'belong_to :user' in your 'post.rb' file.
+6. Add the line 'belongs_to :user' in your 'post.rb' file.
 Adding these two lines will associate your models for later use.
 7. Run 'rails generate migration add_user_id_to_posts' and add the line 'add_column :posts, :user_id, :integer' to the file that is generated.
 This will add a foreign key between the two models and associate a post to the user that created it.
 8. Finally, run 'rake db:migrate' in the terminal to migrate your database changes into the application.